-In CED v HLError!
-Bookmark not defined.
-[2016] QDC 345, Kent KC DCJ at [37] considered whether a child named on an order should be removed.
+In CED v HL [2016] QDC 345, Kent KC DCJ at [37] considered whether a child named on an order should be removed.
 His Honour noted that orders and conditions have serious consequences and are not to be made lightly.
-He referred to RMR v Sinclair [2012] QDC 204 at [13]
+He referred to RMR v Sinclair [2012] QDC 204:

-The making of an order is a serious matter.
+[13] The making of an order is a serious matter.
 Orders should not be made lightly.
 Breaches involve as the learned Magistrate said, community as well as personal concerns.